Mumakil/Standalone-Deferred/README.md

 This is a standalone implementation of the [jQuery.Deferred](http://api.jquery.com/category/deferred-object/) interface.
 I wanted to use the wonderful Deferred interface in projects where I don't want to include the whole big jQuery library but use for example zepto.

 This project is trying to mimic $.Deferred as much as possible, but I wouldn't be surprised if there are differences.
-One major shortfall is that this one is missing all the `progress()` related stuff and `pipe()`.
+One major shortfall still is that this one is missing all the `progress()` related functionality.

 ## Compatibility